An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Implementation at OMEGA

 \section{Implementation at OMEGA}

+Integrating this novel x-ray source with an existing high-power HED facility introduces several novel constraints on the design of the system.
+In this section we consider several of the design challenges that must be overcome to implement such a source at the Omega Laser Facility.

-The simplest design for an ECoS x-ray source at OMEGA would locate the electron acceleration stages and laser interaction chamber next to the OMEGA target chamber with a fixed port location.
+The simplest approach to integrating an ECOS x-ray source with the OMEGA-60 or OMEGA-EP target area would locate the electron acceleration stages and laser interaction chamber next to the OMEGA target chamber with a fixed port location.
 In this design, the electron beam is dumped outside of the OMEGA target chamber, and only a collimated x-ray beam is injected into the chamber.
 A benefit of this design is the ability to dump the electron beam and scattering laser far from the sensitive diagnostic instruments around the target chamber.
-However, this design limits the x-ray flux on the laser-driven target, as the scattering event would occur several meters from TCC.
-Taking the optimal collimation for $f_C = 10$\% collection of scattered photons as $\theta\gamma \lesssim 0.27$~radians, photons of 10 (50)~keV (that is, $\gamma = $~46 (103) if the scattering laser wavelength is 1~$\mu$m) require collimating angles of 5.9 (2.6)~mrad, respectively.
-If the interaction occurs 3~m from target chamber center, which is the distance of the rear of a TIM, the collimated beam would then project to a radius of 18 (8)~mm at TCC: almost an order of magnitude larger than a typical target.
-Increased collimation would reduce bandwidth at the cost of signal: a 1~mm beam at TCC would imply collimation of 0.33~mrad and collect less than 0.1\% of the scattered signal.
+However, this design limits the x-ray flux on the laser-driven target, as the scattering event would occur several meters from TCC and the x rays diverge from the interaction point.
+To achieve a collimation of $\theta\gamma \lesssim 0.27$~radians as described in Table~\ref{table:specs}, photons of 10 (50)~keV [$\gamma = $~46 (103) for a 1~$\mu$m wavelength laser] require collimation angles of 5.9 (2.6)~mrad, respectively.
+If the interaction occurs 3~m from target chamber center (twice the OMEGA target chamber radius), the collimated beam would then project to a radius of 18 (8)~mm at TCC: almost an order of magnitude larger than a typical target.
+Increased collimation reduces the bandwidth at the cost of signal: a 1~mm beam at TCC would require collimation of 0.33~mrad and collect less than 0.1\% of the scattered signal.